Greenhouses

 • Foundation insulation: Helps reduce heat loss from the base.
 Cost: $300–$800.

-In contrast, gardeners in Zone 7 or warmer may only need basic glazing and passive ventilation, reducing both upfront and maintenance expenses.
+If your garden sits in Zone 7 or warmer, you may only need basic glazing and passive ventilation in your greenhouse, reducing both upfront and maintenance expenses.

 Materials: Frame and Glazing Costs